Recovering individual-level spatial inference from aggregated binary data

 Aside from Type B and C data, we have identified two additional types of aggregated data that appear in practice.
-First, when the data are aggregated into counts of the total number of observations in areal units and also aggregated into binary indicators that denote whether at least one observation in the areal unit had a mark of one, the above methods are insufficient to recover individual-level inference on spatial covariates (see \textbf{Table 1} and \textbf{Figure \ref{agg_types}}, Type D).
+First, when the data are aggregated into counts of the total number of observations in areal units and also aggregated into binary indicators that denote whether at least one observation in the areal unit had a mark of one, the existing methods are insufficient to recover individual-level inference on spatial covariates (see \textbf{Table 1} and \textbf{Figure \ref{agg_types}}, Type D).
 Likewise, to the best of our knowledge, no methods exist to recover individual-level inference on spatial covariates when the aggregated data consist only of the binary indicators over areal units (see \textbf{Table 1} and \textbf{Figure \ref{agg_types}}, Type E).
-This is unfortunate because, presumably, data categorized as Type D or E are more likely to be accessible when compared to data of Type B or C. We hypothesize that Type D and Type E data would be more accessible because Type D and E are a degraded form of data Types A-C and offer a higher degree of privacy protection.
-Thus, Type D and E privacy protected/aggregated data are an untapped data source for individual-level inference.
-Incidentally, the disease surveillance example from \textbf{Figure \ref{fig:location-error-panel}} and group testing data may both be classified as Type E data.
-The contribution of our paper is to enable the recovery of individual-level inference for spatial covariates from Type D and E aggregated binary data.
+This is unfortunate because, presumably, data categorized as Type D or E are more likely to be accessible when compared to data of Type B or C. We hypothesize that Type D and Type E data would be more accessible because Type D and E are a degraded form of Types A-C data and offer a higher degree of privacy protection.
+Thus, Type D and E aggregated data are an untapped data source for individual-level inference.
+For example, the disease surveillance example from \textbf{Figure \ref{fig:location-error-panel}} may be classified as Type E data.

+The contribution of this paper is to enable individual-level inference for spatial covariates from Type D and E aggregated binary data.
 We accomplish this by transforming the bivariate inhomogeneous Poisson point process (BIPPP) regression model and applying several distributional results.
 Importantly, and following Walker et al. (2020), the proposed methods preserve the interpretation of commonly used binary regression methods (e.g., logistic and probit regression).
 Thus the proposed methods are easy to interpret and are widely applicable to aggregated binary data.